michaels234/michaels234.github.io/README.md

 # git:
 # create github repository with the same name as the project above
 git init
-# add anything you don't need into .gitignore, including the dist folder.
+# add anything you don't need into .gitignore, but don't ignore dist.
 # push the first commit:
 git add .
 git commit -m "first commit"